-(2) Includes all RSUs granted, plus dividends declared and reinvested, overachievement, and any other adjustments according to the RSU Plan rules.
+(2) Includes all RSUs granted, plus dividends declared and reinvested, performance condition achievement, and any other adjustments according to the RSU Plan rules.
+Performance condition achievement resulted in the 2013 Grant being reduced by 55.55% and the 2014 Grant being reduced by 50%.

-(3) Market value is based on the number of shares, multiplied by the TSX closing price as at June 30, 2014 of \$21.24 per share.
+(3) Market value is based on the number of shares, multiplied by the TSX closing price as at June 30, 2015 of \$21.33 per share.